reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

 - Install the module via Magisk Manager or recovery
 - Install Audio Modification Library Module if you using other audio mods (If other audio mods ain't patching audio policy, so it's not required)
 - Reboot
+- You can check is it applied or not:

+  su

+  `dumpsys media.audio_flinger`

 ## Troubleshootings
 - Use Audio Modification Library module if you using other modules which also patching audio policy files like Moto Waves, Audio Compatibilty Patch, Dolby Atmos Oneplus 8 Visible, DTS, and Sound Enhancement.